 It’s worth noting that your Gas Safe registered engineer might need to make additional or different checks, because requirements vary depending on the appliance type and model.
 For example, a boiler gas safety check or service might be different to a gas cooker safety check or service.

 Depending on the work they’ve carried out, you might be given a Gas Safety Record.
-This isn’t a legal requirement, so it’s a good idea to check with the engineer’s company before they come out to visit you.
+This isn’t a legal requirement, so it’s a good idea to check with the registered business engineer’s company before they come out to visit you.
 Head to our Gas Safety Records page for more information.

 When they’re assessing an unsafe gas appliance, all Gas Safe registered engineers will follow the Gas Industry Unsafe Situations Procedure (GIUSP).